idhruvc/DocumentScan/README.md

 * Template match was correct, but the image did not align correctly:
     * Make sure the template that you’re trying to use is as clean and clear as possible.
 High resolution, sharp details and even lighting are the gold standard for matching/alignment.
     * Try adjusting GOOD_MATCH_PERCENT in the ScanID module.
 I got the best results with 15%-25%, but sometimes there are individual cases where lower or higher values produce better results.
+    * This could also be improved with an improved keypoint detection algorithm.
+The program currently uses BRISK, but there are (patented) algorithms which work more efficiently and faster, such as SIFT and SURF.
+I had trouble trying to use them because of the restrictions with the latest version of OpenCV.
+There are also other free keypoint algorithms (AKAZE, KAZE, ORB, BRISK), but I got the best results with BRISK.
 * Why does the result say my image quality was too low?
     * Perhaps the picture is too dark, or too blurry.
 Try submitting a clearer picture, or lowering the values of BLUR_THRESHOLD and/or DARKNESS_THRESHOLD.
     * There exists a bug where sometimes face detection settings are too low (or too high), and sometimes a bad region selection in the background removal step receives a false-positive result in the face check, which may be a small/random region of the image, which the prescreen function will consider too low resolution and return a bad result.